ENFAST Logo

 European Network of Fugitive Active Search Teams.

-The ENFAST project aims to increase security within the European Union by improving efficiency in tracing and arresting internationally wanted criminals, who committed serious crimes.
-ENFAST is a network of police officers available 24/7 who can immediately undertake action to locate and arrest fugitives.
+The European Network of Fugitive Active Search Teams (ENFAST) aims to increase security within the European Union by successfully tracing and arresting internationally wanted criminals who have committed serious crimes.
+ENFAST is a network of police officers from 39 countries who are available 24/7 and can take immediate action to locate and arrest these fugitives.

 The website’s content is managed and published by national ENFAST teams in EU Member States, whose administrators upload their countries’ most wanted fugitives, and will directly receive any leads about them.